fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/renaterpartage/attributes.rst

 =================================== ========================= ======
-zimbraCOSId                                                   COS id from Renater Partage service zimbraMailQuota                     gosaMailQuota             Converted to Mio zimbraPrefMailLocalDeliveryDisabled                           Checkbox "No delivery to own mailbox" zimbraPrefMailForwardingAddress     gosaMailForwardingAddress Only one value
+zimbraCOSId                                                   COS id from Renater Partage service zimbraMailQuota                     gosaMailQuota             Converted to Mio zimbraPrefMailLocalDeliveryDisabled gosaMailDeliveryMode      Checkbox "No delivery to own mailbox" zimbraPrefMailForwardingAddress     gosaMailForwardingAddress Only one value
 ----------------------------------- ------------------------- ------
 description                         description